Return to Physics Index

 answered directly but where an answer to the nearest power of ten can,

 with some 'educated' guesses, be arrived at.
-(By nearest power of ten,
+(By nearest order of

 Answer (or how to get close) -